pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/README.md

 * [Symfony Templating Documentation](https://symfony.com/doc/current/templating.html)
 * Check also our [Demo](https://github.com/pimcore/demo) as starting point

-Just use annotations or render the view directly to use Twig:
+Just use attributes or render the view directly to use Twig:

 ```php
 <?php